What karat is pure gold? Gold bars are made from 24K gold and the most pure.

 Yes!
 Alloy buys any solid gold from 10K to 24K.
 We do not purchase gold-plated jewelry.

-To sell your gold to Alloy, request your Free Alloy Appraisal Kit today.
+To sell your gold to Alloy, request your Free Alloy Kit today.
 We will send your kit to you right away.
 We provide a free, postage-paid parcel to ship your items directly to us.

 We cover the cost of free shipping and provide tracking, so you know exactly where your valuables are at every step.
 When your items arrive, we will assess them and send you an offer.
 Accept the offer, and we will initiate payment the same day.